 2 pair of socks I had random hiking socks from the discounter but would definitely invest in 3 good pairs of merino socks (3 instead of 2 because I had not enough socks with me to change them during the day and it would definitely have been better to do so)

-Zip off pants (they are unarguable just perfect if you can’t bring much clothes)
+Zip-off pants (they are unarguable just perfect if you can’t bring many clothes)

 Leggings (they were my universal clothing when arriving at the auberge.
 I used them as leggings under my dress and slept in them as well.